UVA-DSI/Open-Data-Lab/documentation/Rivanna.md

 For more information about accessing and using Rivanna, see our [Getting Started Guide](https://arcs.virginia.edu/getting-started)."

-##
+## Administrative allocations
-Administrative allocations: Administrative allocations are granted by the research deans who provide funding for Rivanna.
+Administrative allocations are granted by the research deans who provide funding for Rivanna.
 A minimum one-page proposal must be included with any type of administrative allocation request.
 Available to: Faculty and postdocs who require very large allocations.
 Choose one of the following administrative request options based on your school/college/organizational affiliation:

 * College of Arts and Sciences
 * School of Engineering and Applied Science